brianfakhoury/fakhoury.xyz/lib/data/Blog/Why Next.js 13.4 is Exciting A Personal Perspective.md

 ---
 # Why Next.js 13.4 is Exciting: A Personal Perspective

-Hello fellow tech enthusiasts!
-As someone who spends my weekends hacking away on personal projects, I've got some exciting news to share.
-If you're like me, using Next.js to build your personal blog, or perhaps working on a weekend crypto project, or even creating scripts for your day job, you're going to love the latest update from Next.js - version 13.4!
+If you're like me, using Next.js to hack a personal blog together on the weekend, you're going to love the latest update from Next.js - version 13.4!

 ## A Little Background: The Page Router